Looking for some excellent project charter templates?

 But that’s not all.

-- Expresses the importance of the project: the charter starts off with the business case focusing on the importance of the project and the problems it solves
+- Documents the importance of the project: the charter starts off with the business case focusing on the importance of the project and the problems it solves

 - Creates a better understanding: a detailed overview of the project builds stakeholder’s trust by creating a shared understanding between the project team and stakeholders